 (202) 383-9005 ext 322

-PLEASE NOTE: ELIGIBILITY REQUIREMENTS AND THE APPLICATION PROCESS HAVE CHANGED FOR THE 2013 MFP COMPETITION.
+PLEASE NOTE: THE APPLICATION PROCESS WILL CHANGE FOR THE 2016 MFP COMPETITION.
 CONTACT THE ASA MINORITY AFFAIRS PROGRAM WITH ANY QUESTIONS

 Deadline: January 31st

 Through its Minority Fellowship Program (MFP), the American Sociological Association (ASA) supports the development and training of sociologists of color in any sub-area or specialty in the discipline.
 Funded by generous annual contributions from organizations such as Alpha Kappa Delta, Sociologists for Women in Society, the Midwest Sociological Society, the Association for Black Sociologists, Southwestern Sociological Association, as well as membership donations, MFP seeks to attract talented doctoral students to ensure a diverse and highly trained workforce is available to assume leadership roles in research that is relevant to today’s global society.